Elisa-Lok/eblog/README.md

 * Database initialization

-* How to run the test suite
+* How to use ActionText

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...